DataStax-Academy/old-workshop-online/exercises/1_-_Create_Astra_Instance.md

-# Exercise 1 - Create Astra instance
+# Exercise 1 - Create an Astra instance

 Access to the `ASTRA` service on url [https://astra.datastax.com](https://astra.datastax.com/)